djvill/APLS/doc/how-to-use/view-transcript.md

 The first two <span class="layer">turn</span>s each contain one <span class="layer">utterance</span>.
 The next two <span class="layer">turn</span>s each contain two <span class="layer">utterance</span>s.
 The first <span class="layer">utterance</span> (_that's my ...
 Penn Mac_) in the third <span class="layer">turn</span> is long enough that the text wraps, but you can see that _that's_ is closer in height to _Mac_ than _Mac_ is to _it's_ (the first word of the next <span class="layer">utterance</span>).
-If you ever need to figure out where an utterance begins or ends, you can use the word menu's [utterance permalink](#creating-permalinks) function to highlight the entire utterance, described below.
+If you ever need to figure out where an utterance begins or ends, you can use the word menu's [utterance permalink](#creating-permalinks) function to highlight the entire utterance:

+{% include screengrab.html src="transcript/permalink-utterance-long.png" %}

 {: .under-the-hood}
 > These layers are based on how transcribers chose to divide the original transcription files into lines.